lorossi/SINES/README.md

 Yes.
 I just hate writing READMEs, that's all.
 Usually I would say something about the technology or some details about the implementations, but there's none.
 It's just an HTML5 canvas element on which I draw using [a custom boilerplate that I am developing.](https://github.com/lorossi/empty-html5-canvas-project)

 It's just a series of sines drawn with some interval, looped over a period of frames.
-I would provide a link to run this on your own computer but it's so slow that it wouldn't make sense.
+I would provide a link to run this on your own computer but it has no interactivity so it doesn't too much sense.
+If you really want to try this in your browser, just clone the repo and run in your machine.

 I'm going to leap to C++ because it takes way too much time to render this kinds of videos.

 ## Lame.
 Where do I see this video?